Apple in the enterprise? It’s nice, but you may need bigger change

 Why is this the case?

-Because, despite making deep technology investments (it’s a truism that the fintech industry likes to boast it has more developers than the big tech firms), banks are stuck inside those narrow old business models.
+Because, despite making deep technology investments (it’s a truism that the Fintech industry boasts it has more developers than the big tech firms), banks are stuck inside narrow old business models.

 David Furlonger, Gartner vice president and distinguished analyst says this leaves the sector ripe for disruption.